patrickcgray/deep_learning-remote_sensing-coastal_monitoring/index.md

 ### About the Project
 This project was funded by [Duke Bass Connections](https://bassconnections.duke.edu/) a program that "bridges the classroom and the real world, giving students a chance to roll up their sleeves and tackle complex societal problems."
-Team of graduate students, postdocs, faculty, and undergraduate students collaborate on novel research projects across disciplines.
+Teams of graduate students, postdocs, faculty, and undergraduate students collaborate on novel research projects across disciplines.
 The project was run primarily by the [Marine Robotics and Remote Sensing](https://sites.nicholas.duke.edu/uas/) at the [Duke Marine Lab](https://nicholas.duke.edu/marinelab).

+Computational expenses on Microsoft Azure were supported by the [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) program.
+[North Carolina Space Grant](https://ncspacegrant.ncsu.edu/) and the NASA Future Investigators in NASA Earth and Space Science and Technology (FINESST) supported graduate student time.